-with our Initial Business Combination

-The redemptions in connection with our initial business combination will reduce the book value per share for our remaining shareholders, who will bear the burden of the deferred underwriting commissions and interest withdrawn in order to pay taxes (to the extent not paid from amounts accrued as interest on the funds held in the trust account).
+with our Initial Business Combination of Public Shares by our Affiliates Complete an Initial Business Combination Impact to remaining The redemptions in If the permitted purchases The redemption of our shareholders connection with our initial business combination will reduce the book value per share for our remaining shareholders, who will bear the burden of the deferred underwriting commissions and interest withdrawn in order to pay taxes (to the extent not paid from amounts accrued as interest on the funds held in the trust account). described above are made, there will be no impact to our remaining shareholders because the purchase price would not be paid by us. public shares if we fail to complete our initial business combination will reduce the book value per share for the shares held by our sponsor, who will be our only remaining shareholder after such redemptions.